fzn0x/spring-react-thymeleaf/README.md

 1. Setup Java in VSCode
 2. Using Thymeleaf to pointing static files
-3. Run `./mvnw package` to build frontend files and copy inside target based on the pom.xml configurations
+3. Run `./mvnw package` to build frontend files and copy inside `target` folder based on the pom.xml configurations